vaishakh-v/ML/README.md

 # Project Name
 ### ChakGo_Scan

-This is a project for Build From Home organized by Tinkerhub.
-This project contains a model developed by deeplearing using tensorflow and keras.
-The model is pretrained to identify between Mangoes and Jackfruit images.The name of the project is Chak(CHAKka)Go(manGO)_Scan.
+ChakGo_Scan is a Machine learning model developed as part of Build From Home organized by Tinkerhub.
+This project is trained to distinguish between photo of Chakka or Manga ( Jackfruit or Mango). we came up with the name Chak(CHAKka)Go(manGO)_ Scan.We, a bunch of students have used tensorflow and keras for this ML code.

+ChakGo_Scan is an easy to use platform for anyone who wants to check whether an image is Chakka or Manga.
+Simply open the Final_project.ipynb file and upload your picture

 ---
 # Team members